Red Emerald Philodendron Care Guide (Philodendron Erubescens)

 To care for a red emerald philodendron, you need to place it under indirect sunlight, keep it in well-drained and moist soil, and water it once or twice a week.
 This plant requires normal indoor temperatures between 65 to 80 degrees.
-When it comes to fertilizers, you should use a dilute fertilizer.

 How do you take care of a Red Emerald Philodendron (Philodendron erubescens)?